RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/collab-guide.md

           <li>Adjust the allocation for the team in advance.</li>
         </ul>

-        We also can collaborate with you at the post-award stage, but we cannot ensure the availabily of the RSEs at that stage.<br><br>
+        We also can collaborate with you post award, but we cannot ensure the availabily of the RSEs at that stage it we have not been made aware of the project early on.<br><br>

         <b>HOW to contact us?</b><br>
         To engage with us and discuss a potential collaboration please complete this <a href="https://forms.gle/67NepxJxUGyRYMeu6">form</a>.
 It helps us to have an idea of the project and decide who from the team is best suited to talk to you.
 We will then get in touch with you and setup a scoping meeting.
 In general two RSEs will attend to scoping meeting.
 If you have any questions you can always email us at <a href="mailto:rse@sheffield.ac.uk">rse@sheffield.ac.uk</a>.